tegorman13/ai_gd_chapter/docs/gd_chapter_v4.md

 terms of expertise, cognitive styles, and diversity, represents a foundational input layer.
-For instance, the expertise and knowledge that individual members bring to a team are crucial determinants of the quality of information available for processing (Aggarwal et al., 2023), influencing the depth and breadth of the group’s understanding of the decision context.
+For instance, the expertise and knowledge that individual members bring to a team are crucial determinants of the quality of information available for processing (Aggarwal et al., 2023).
 Furthermore, cognitive diversity, encompassing varied approaches to problem-solving and information processing, can enrich the group’s cognitive resources, potentially enhancing its ability to tackle complex problems (Aggarwal et al., 2023).
 However, the benefits of diversity are not unqualified, as factors such as team longevity and task complexity can moderate the diversity-performance relationship (Wallrich et al., 2024).
-In addition to expertise and cognitive styles, the roles assigned to team members, particularly in hierarchical structures, shape how information is accessed, shared, and utilized within the group (Marjieh, Sucholutsky, et al., 2024; Narayanan et al., 2023).
+In addition to expertise and cognitive styles, the roles assigned to team members, particularly in hierarchical structures, shape how information is accessed, shared, and utilized within the group (Marjieh, Sucholutsky, et al., 2024; S. Narayanan et al., 2023).
 Moreover, demographic diversity, while having a statistically significant but practically small overall effect on team performance, can interact with contextual factors to influence group dynamics and outcomes (Wallrich et al., 2024).
 These varied human characteristics collectively form a crucial input layer, setting the stage for how groups interact with and leverage AI in decision-making processes.

 **Demographics and Individual Differences**.
 Demographic factors such as age, gender, and education, as well as individual differences in